shaunak1111/bubbleCV/README.md

 # bubbleCV
-# My CV in bubbles.
+My resume in bubble chart.

+## library used
-# Used D3.js to create the bubbles
+Used D3.js to create the bubbles